Electrolyte Drinks: Maintain and Restore with Benefits

 Composed of main water, electrolytes, and sugar, electrolyte drinks have become a mandate for those who are looking for a good post-exercise recovery and wish to improve their performance in sports.

-Moreover, it is also beneﬁcial in case of dehydration, diarrhea, ﬂu, etc. Before choosing any electrolytic drink, we must have an idea of basic science and the need of consuming it, keeping in mind the amount and sugar content in the drink.
+Moreover, it is also beneﬁcial in case of dehydration, diarrhea, ﬂu, etc. Before choosing any electrolytic drink, we must have an idea of basic science and the need to consume it, keeping in mind the amount and sugar content in the drink.

 How electrolyte drinks maintain and restore hydration: